ietf-wg-cellar/matroska-specification/ordering.md

 The `Tags Element` is most subject to changes after the file was originally created.
 For easier editing, the `Tags Element` can be placed at the end of the `Segment Element`, even after the `Attachments Element`.
-On the other hand, it is inconvenient to have to seek in the `Segment` for tags, especially for network streams.
-So it's better if the `Tags Element` is found early in the stream.
+On the other hand, it is inconvenient to have to seek in the `Segment` for tags, especially for network streams; thus, it's better if the `Tags Element` is found early in the stream.
 When editing the `Tags Element`, the original `Tags Element` at the beginning can be overwritten with a `Void Element` and a new `Tags Element` written at the end of the `Segment Element`.
 The file and Segment sizes will only marginally change.